gradio-app/gradio/guides/05_tabular-data-science-and-plots/creating-a-dashboard-from-supabase-data.md

 The next step is to write data to a Supabase dataset.
 We will use the Supabase Python library to do this.

-6. Start by installing `supabase`, typically by running in your terminal:
+6. Install `supabase` by running the following command in your terminal:

 ```bash
 pip install supabase